-This course is estimated to require 180 hours over 4 weeks (i.e., 45 hours per week for a 4-credit-hour course) = 60 hours (i.e., 15 hours per week) of "direct faculty instruction" (videos and in-class time) and a minimum of 120 hours (i.e., 30 hours per week) of "out-of-class" (readings, studying, and preparation for cases) work.
-Note: As noted by UF policy, for each hour of "Instructor Contact," students are expected to spend a minimum of 2 hours of additional time completing learning activities.
-Thus, if a week has 15 hours of Instructor Contact, the student should plan on a minimum of 30 additional hours of study.
-Therefore, they typical student will devote 45 hours of effort to the course that week.
+This course is estimated to require 270 hours over 6 weeks (i.e., 45 hours per week for a 6-credit-hour course) = 90 hours (i.e., 15 hours per week) of "direct faculty instruction" (videos and in-class time) and a minimum of 180 hours (i.e., 30 hours per week) of "out-of-class" (readings, studying, and preparation for cases) work.
+As noted by UF policy, for each hour of "Instructor Contact," students are expected to spend a minimum of 2 hours of additional time completing learning activities.
 The course hours estimated in this syllabus are for a "typical" student - some students will find that they will devote less time, while others will need to devote more time.

-Textbooks

-The following textbooks are required:
+Textbooks The following textbooks are required:

 - 1. AccessPharmacy, McGraw-Hill Professional, New York, NY (This resource is available through the UF Health Science Center Library.)
 The following resources will be frequently used: - Brunton L. Goodman and Gilman's The Pharmacological Basis of Therapeutics, McGraw-Hill Professional, New York, NY, 12th Edition, 2011.
+ISBN-13:978-0071624428; ISBN-10:0071624422 (Available in Access Pharmacy) - Foye WO, Lemke T, Williams DA.
+Foye's Principles of Medicinal Chemistry, Wolters Kluwer Health/Lippincott Williams & Wilkins, Philadelphia, PA, 7th Edition, 2013.
+ISBN-13:978-1609133450; ISBN-10:1609133455

-ISBN-13:978-0071624428; ISBN-10:0071624422 (Available in Access Pharmacy) - Dipiro, J, Talbert R, Yee G, Matzke G, Wells B, Posey L. Pharmacotherapy A pathophysiologic approach.
+- Dipiro, J, Talbert R, Yee G, Matzke G, Wells B, Posey L. Pharmacotherapy A pathophysiologic approach.
 McGraw-Hill Professional, New York, NY, 10th Edition, 2017.
 ISBN-13: 978-1259587481; ISBN-10: 1259587487 (Available in Access Pharmacy) - Other available resources include: Multiple textbooks, Calculators, Pharmacotherapy Casebook and Care Plans, Cases, Self-Assessments and Multimedia Videos - 2.
 Krinsky DL, Ferreri SP, Hemstreet B, et al. Handbook of nonprescription drugs: An interactive approach to self-care.
 18th ed.
 Washington, D.C.: American Pharmacists Association; 2015. - 3.
 Readings from the primary literature will also be assigned where appropriate and may be access through the UF Health Sciences Center Library.